m-decoster/glExamples/README.md

 **Run**: `cd bin; ./05-hello_mesh.out`

 This example uses Assimp to load a mesh.
 We load the material ourselves instead of using Assimp.
+In this example we have moved the shader loading to a `Material` class and the data loading to a `Mesh` class.
+We will be making changes to these classes in later examples if needed.

 [Code](src/examples/05-hello_mesh)